 Best Deviled Eggs

-Oh, how I love a classic!
+Oh, how we love a classic!
 This recipe for the Best Deviled Eggs is based on the classic formulation.
 Nothing fancy, just a nice quick recipe that’s easy to make!

-Of course you can always switch it up by adding different garnishes like bacon, tomatoes, roasted red peppers, jalapeños and more!
+Of course, you can always switch it up by adding different garnishes like bacon, tomatoes, roasted red peppers, jalapeños and more!
 No harm in that, but this basic recipe will give you the perfect base to build on.
-I’d even consider it a Healthy Food Recipe you can feel good about serving to your family.
+We’d even consider it a Healthy Food Recipe you can feel good about serving to your family.